-A 4 digit password must be entered using $\nabla$ , $\blacktriangle$ , MENU and MENU buttons.
+A 4 digit password must be entered using ACK/RESET, ▼ and ▶ buttons.

-The unit stores 3 different passwords.
+The unit stores 2 different passwords.
 Each password allows access to a different level of program parameters.

 The password level-1 allows access to field adjusted parameters.
 The level-2 allows access to factory setup.
-The password level-3 is reserved to Datakom and allows access to calibration parameters.